-Some types of papilloma virus might prevent cervical cancerApril 10th, 2013 in Cancer /
+Some types of papilloma virus might prevent cervical cancerApril 10, 2013 in Medicine & Health / Cancer

 (Medical Xpress)—Certain types of papilloma virus might actually prevent cervical cancer, according to a new study by researchers from The University of Manchester.